Harryyadav/slate/source/includes/phases.md

-description        | Yes      | The description of the phase. tip                | Yes      | The tooltip for the phase. ordinal            | Yes      | The order of the phase. active             | No      | Whether or not the phase is active. retain             | Yes      | Determines whether this phase carries over statuses and notes by default.
+description        | Yes      | The description of the phase. tip                | Yes      | The tooltip for the phase. ordinal            | Yes      | The order of the phase. active             | No       | Whether or not the phase is active. retain             | No       | Determines whether this phase carries over statuses and notes by default.

 **`PATCH /api/v2/phases/{phase_id}/`**